dougbeasley/dougbeasley.github.io/docs/resume.md

 #### Vice President of Engineering at Causecast
 ###### Burbank, CA [April 2014 - Present]

+- Managed the Engineering, QA and Product functional areas
-- Authored the Donation Engine with Groovy and Grails to support payment processing and funds disbursement
+- Authored the Donation Engine with Groovy and Grails responsible for payment processing and funds disbursement of over $3M dollars anually
 - Developed a functional donation receipt processing service with Akka and Scala, tested scalability to 100 cluster nodes.
 - Developed a hybrid sprint planning model to accommodate lean product specifications
 - Instituted a formal code review process